LMHC: The Laboratory Manual Harmonisation Committee

 The LMHC is not formally connected to any trade organization.

+The LMHC meets regularly to discuss and cooperate on various gemmological issues and to harmonise the language used in their gemmological reports.
+When findings are relevant to the trade, these are released in the form of Information Sheets.
 The opinions or findings in these documents are based on the state of knowledge at the time of the latest publication and may change as new information becomes available.

 Bringing together many of the world’s leading gemmological laboratories, the goals of LMHC include:

 - Work towards the harmonisation of gemmological report language.

 - Discuss and cooperate on various gemmological issues relevant to the gem trade.